scot00671234/tradingjournal/replit.md

   - Improved content flow for better conversion optimization
 - ✓ Updated hero section with powerful psychological messaging (January 27, 2025):
   - Changed hero headline to "Imagine where you'd be if you tracked every trade."
-  - Added compelling subtitle "The trading journal that separates winners from losers."
+  - Added compelling subtitle "Have you imagined yet?
+Now live it with the trading journal that separates winners from losers."
   - Focused on aspiration and differentiation rather than problem-focused messaging
   - Enhanced typography and spacing for maximum emotional impact
   - Simplified messaging for cleaner, more inspirational approach
+- ✓ Optimized pricing section placement and messaging (January 27, 2025):
+  - Moved entire pricing section to appear after "Turn trading into your money machine" features
+  - Updated pricing headline to "The price of this journal is nothing.
+Compared to what your mistakes are costing you."
+  - Positioned trial information strategically for better conversion flow
+  - Removed em dash from quote section for cleaner typography
+- ✓ Added favicon and updated site branding (January 27, 2025):
+  - Implemented CoinFeedly golden logo as favicon
+  - Updated page title to "Coin Feedly - Your Trading Journal"
+  - Enhanced SEO meta tags for better search visibility

 ## User Preferences